ESLint

 ESlint < 8.x

-Most ESLint users use a number of plugins, custom parsers, etc. Trunk has the ability to turn sandboxing and caching on or off for each linter, and we've turned it off for ESLint so it can use your repo's installed packages for ESLint plugins and other required ESLint packages.
-Trunk does control the ESLint version itself, but otherwise ESLint looks for all plugins, configs, etc. based on the path of source file it is linting.
-This all means you do need to have npm/yarn install'd in your repo as a prerequisite before running ESLint via trunk.
+Most ESLint users use several plugins, custom parsers, etc. Trunk has turned off sandboxing and caching for ESLint so it can use your repo's installed packages for ESLint plugins, and other required ESLint packages.
+Trunk controls the ESLint version, but otherwise, ESLint looks for all plugins, configs, etc. based on the path of the source file it is linting.
+This all means you do need to have npm/yarn installed in your repo as a prerequisite before running ESLint via trunk.

 We recommend you disable all Prettier rules in your ESLint config and let Trunk run Prettier automatically on your files.
 It's much nicer to just autoformat a file than to see a lint error for every missing space.